<= Get me outta here!

 ...

-Bananopie was written with the aim of being the Python equivalent of Banano.js, and furthering my understanding of the Nano/Banano protocol.
-I learned quite a bit about how blocks were constructed.
+Bananopie was written with the aim of being the Python equivalent of Banano.js (but better :)) and furthering my understanding of the Nano/Banano protocol.
+I learned quite a bit about how blocks were constructed and whatnot.
+Very fun, would recommend.

 The only two frustrations I had while writing Bananopie was not knowing whether certain things were big-endian or little-endian, since the Nano docs don't specify (I just tested against the output of Banano.js or wallets), and also dealing with Python's decimal precision fuckery.